Cipscis/charter/README.md

 - [Charter](#charter): Takes in formatted data and uses it to visualise data in HTML
 - [Stats](#stats): A set of utility functions for analysing data

-The examples in this documentation can be run at <a href="https://cipscis.github.io/charter/app/examples/" target="_blank">https://cipscis.github.io/charter/app/examples/</a>.
+The examples in this documentation can be run at [https://cipscis.github.io/charter/app/examples/](https://cipscis.github.io/charter/app/examples/).
 Each example is accompanied by a link to a page where you can see it run and produce its output.

 ## Analyser